robinhood/faust/docs/userguide/models.rst

     def msgpack() -> codecs.Codec:
         return raw_msgpack() | codecs.binary()

 That's it!
-To install and use our new extension we do:
+To install and use our new extension do:

 .. sourcecode:: console

     $ python setup.py install

-At this point you could publish this on PyPI to share the extension with other Faust users.
+At this point you can publish this to PyPI so it can be shared amongst other Faust users.